ikawrakow/ik_llama.cpp/github-data/discussions/385 - Qwen3 235B performance on Intel Xeon Scalable processor.md

 Hence, I think that the outcome is largely determined by the quality of the quantized model and by some luck.
 We know that in a random process (as we have here) slight differences in the computed token probabilities can make the model go on a very different path, even if the same seed was used.

+> 👤 **saood06** replied on **2025-05-08** at **22:40:13**
+>
+> >So, being someone who does not take thinks for granted, I tried it myself.
+>
+> Thank you.
+Do you mind saying what sampler settings you used?
+>
+> > Hence, I think that the outcome is largely determined by the quality of the quantized model and by some luck.
+We know that in a random process (as we have here) slight differences in the computed token probabilities can make the model go on a very different path, even if the same seed was used.
+>
+> The "luck" factor can be at least somewhat lessened based on how you sample (and why I like manually sampling and exploring many branches, and often injecting in tokens that would others never be sampled [since min_p would have removed it as it would be too low]).
+In my experience there are places where the "luck" of a single token selected by sane sampler settings does have an outsized impact on the internal world state, but often it doesn't with the model using different words or changing trivial things but otherwise staying on the same track.
+Either way for entire responses yes, there are often large variations between seeds and sampling parameters.
+>
+> There are other ways that are being researched to try and improve outcomes such as using majority voting, incorporating scoring models or reward models and other highly compute intensive ways of trying to eek out more performance and consistency from models but for me manually sampling works well (and I also find it interesting and enjoyable trying to create a mental model of the AI's mental model).
+>
+> >This grabbed my attention as I have never seen any significant difference between f16 and q8_0 KV cache (if anything, I would be more suspect towards f16 because it can overflow, and I think there have been reports about that).
+>
+> For me, with Deepseek based models I tend to use f16 as I don't see the need to save the space and speed is very close between them, but with other models I do quantize the KV cache, so I was also really surprised by the thread I linked.
+One last thing I saw in there that I forgot to mention was him stating "I know but as a side test I tried also Roo Code that I could not get to use all the tools with KV cache Q8 and worked fine with F16." so I'm not sure why his experience shows such stark differences that I also have never really experienced.

 ---

 👤 **Gaolingx** commented on **2025-05-13** at **00:52:27**